weaveworks/weave/site/proxy.md

     host1$ docker run -e WEAVE_CIDR= -ti ubuntu /bin/sh

+Alternatively, to enable automatic allocation of all containers without a `WEAVE_CIDR`, we can launch the proxy with the `--with-ipam` option.
+For example:

+    host1$ weave launch-proxy --with-ipam

-More details on IPAM can be found in the [IPAM documentstion](ipam.html).
+More details on IPAM can be found in the [IPAM documentation](ipam.html).

 ## Limitations